Diagnostic Imaging Services

 McAllen Medical Center has an Advanced Imaging Center that gives physicians a clear picture of their patients' problems.
-Our diagnostic services include state-of-the-art diagnostic tools including magnetic resonance imaging (MRI), CAT Scans, ultrasound and nuclear medicine that enable physicians to diagnose and understand the nature of illness.
+Our diagnostic services include state-of-the-art diagnostic tools including magnetic resonance imaging (MRI), computed tomography (CT), ultrasound and nuclear medicine that enable physicians to diagnose and understand the nature of illness.

 Radiologic and imaging services at McAllen Medical Center include: